-- Making enquiries of management, about the nature of and the rationale behind the instruments issued; - Reviewing the terms and conditions of the instruments issued; - Reviewing management's expert's valuation report, giving due consideration to their independence and capability; - Reviewing the valuation methodology to ensure it is in compliance with AASB 2; - Verifying the mathematical accuracy of the underlying model; - Testing the inputs to the valuation model for reasonableness by: - Critically evaluating the key assumptions used, considering the grant-date share price, the expected volatility in the share price, the vesting period, and the number of instruments expected to vest; - Recalculating the value of the share-based payment expense to be recognised and the reserve balance, for accuracy; and - Reviewing the adequacy of the relevant disclosures, including the disclosures in respect of judgments made, in the financial statements.
+- Making enquiries of management about the nature of and the rationale behind the instruments issued. - Reviewing the terms and conditions of the instruments issued. - Engaging an auditor's expert to review the valuation methodology and report produced, due to the complexity of the valuation and the materiality of the underlying balances. - Reviewing the valuation methodology to ensure it is in compliance with AASB 2. - Verifying the mathematical accuracy of the underlying model. - Testing the inputs to the valuation model for reasonableness by: - Critically evaluating the key assumptions used, considering the market, the grant-date share price and current-date share price, the expected volatility in the share price, the vesting period, and the number of instruments expected to vest. - Obtaining evidence to justify management's judgements over key inputs. - Recalculating the value of the sharebased payment expense to be recognised and the reserve balance, for accuracy, factoring in any cancellations, modifications, expiry, or vesting. - Reviewing the adequacy of the relevant disclosures, including the disclosures in respect of judgments made, in the financial statements.